-Hundreds of Hollywood actors, notable personalities in the country, 5 US Presidents, and even Her Royal Highness The Princess Royal Anne, came to visit this famous restaurant in Denver’s oldest neighborhood at 10th and Osage.
+Hundreds of Hollywood actors, notable personalities in the country, 5 US Presidents, and even Her Royal Highness Princess Royal Anne, came to visit this famous restaurant in Denver’s oldest neighborhood at 10th and Osage.

-Oldest restaurant in Denver
+Dining at the Oldest Restaurant in Denver

 The restaurant is beautiful and rich and colorful.
 It is filled and decorated with historic memoirs and old hunting memorabilia.
-125 guns and 575 pieces of taxidermy art are mounted on its walls- its bewitching!
+125 guns and 575 pieces of taxidermy art are mounted on its walls- it’s bewitching!

-At first glance, you’ll be filled with history of the good Old West- but their delectable menu will fill your stomach so well you’ll surely order another set “To go”.
-Do not leave without tasting “The Original” steak, rib platters, enormous burgers, the famed Grandma Fanny’s pot roast sandwich, and Buckhorn’s speciality Rocky Mountain Oysters.
+At first glance, you’ll be filled with the history of the good Old West- but their delectable menu will fill your stomach so well you’ll surely order another set “To go”.
+Do not leave without tasting “The Original” steak, rib platters, enormous burgers, the famed Grandma Fanny’s pot roast sandwich, and Buckhorn’s specialty Rocky Mountain Oysters.
 For exotic eaters, The Buckhorn Exchange offers alligator tail and buffalo sausages.
 They also serve delicious desserts to conclude your meal.

-Buckhorn’s Victorian Lounge, an 1857 White Oak Bar, and a Roof Garden are located at the second floor with an ambiance of the true Old West.
+Buckhorn’s Victorian Lounge, an 1857 White Oak Bar, and a Roof Garden are located on the second floor with an ambiance of the true Old West.
 Here, you can enjoy your favorite beverage and order off the menu.

 The Buckhorn Exchange does take reservations, so feel free to call ahead, unless you wanna get a drink at the vintage bar.
 For special events, the Buffalo Room (20 pax max) and the Roof Garden (60 pax max) are available and nothing short of wonderful whatever the occasion is.